ThinkEQ/assembly-solutions-ltd/src/pages/product/panel-build.md

         * Utility
   - type: column
     column:
+      title: Control Panel Build UK
+      text: >-
+        One of our long-standing customers for electrical control panels is the nuclear giant, Canberra UK, who we supply with highly technical nuclear instrumentation panels and assemblies.

+        When Canberra identified a problem with their offshore supplier for cable assemblies and control panels, their own quality began to quickly decline.
+That’s where we came in.
+  - type: column
+    column:
       title: Discover what sets ASL apart
       text: >-
         As ASL, we have been designing and developing control panels for over 20